Beverly Hills Dog Bite Attorneys

 Insurance companies—even your own—are interested in protecting themselves from claims as much as possible.
 Any information you give them will be used against you to destroy or minimize your claim.

 Do not try to settle the case yourself.
 You may be entitled to financial compensation for damages you don’t even know exist.
 For example, the value of your case increases when you receive medical treatment and incur expenses.
 Dog bites often cause scars that require plastic surgery or other medical procedures.
 Those treatments are “damages” and increase the value of your claim.

 It is important to contact an experienced lawyer as soon as possible after a dog attack.
 In California, a knowledgeable, experienced dog bite lawyer can go after full compensation for all the damages you are entitled to recover.

-Speak with a dedicated Beverly Hills dog bite lawyer today.
+Talk to a dedicated Beverly Hills dog bite lawyer.